Inflation is all over the news. Whether it’s business, consumer or political news, we simply cannot escape it, and folks will continue to debate it.

 Now, I don’t want to scare you away from dividends – far from it.
 I just want you to be aware of the potential risks.
 Investing in dividend stocks can also be very lucrative.
 If you get it right, you can make a fortune.
 Fundamentally strong dividend stocks pack a one-two punch of share price appreciation and a steady stream of income… with payouts that can be twice or five times what you get from a Treasury bond or a bank.

-In fact, I recommended two brand-new coveted AAA-rated stocks in my latest Growth Investor Monthly Issue last week.
+In fact, I recommended one brand-new coveted AAA-rated stock in my latest Growth Investor Monthly Issue.
 The AAA-rating indicates an A-rating in Dividend Grader, an A-rating in Portfolio Grader and an A Quantitative grade.
 In other words, it offers the perfect blend of income, growth and persistent institutional buying pressure.

-They also have solid dividend yields, great long-term potential and are still trading below my recommended buy limit.
-You won’t want to miss out on these exciting opportunities, so make sure to sign up here so I can reveal their names to you.
+It also has a solid dividend yield, great long-term potential and is still trading below my recommended buy limit.
+You won’t want to miss out on this exciting opportunity, so make sure to sign up here so I can reveal the name to you.